RACSignal Class Reference

 Returns a signal which will pass through the events sent to the subscriber

-and replay any missed events to new subscribers.
+given to block and replay any missed events to new subscribers.

 Declared In

-Switches between the signals in cases
+Switches between the signals in cases as well as defaultSignal based on

-the latest value sent by signal
+the latest value sent by signal.

-+ (RACSignal *)switch:(RACSignal *)signal cases:(NSDictionary *)cases default:(RACSignal *)defaultSignal
++ (RACSignal *)switch:(RACSignal *)signal cases:(NSDictionary *)cases default:(RACSignal *)defaultSignalDiscussion

-signal - A signal of objects used as keys in the cases
+signal - A signal of objects used as keys in the cases dictionary.

 This argument must not be nil.